 Uniting Resources, Creating a Coalition

 So now the question to be asked is, how do those retailers compete?
-Retailers need to level the playing field, to offer an alternative and ensure the consumer has options.
+Retailers and direct to consumer brands need to level the playing field, to offer an alternative and ensure the consumer has options.
 Unfortunately, the challenge is that not many can do what Amazon has done alone.
 Furthermore, competing with Amazon has high costs associated with it.
 Multiple companies with different pieces of the supply chain coming together, a coalition of sorts, would be a true alternative.
 An opportunity for companies like Shopify, FedEx and Paypal to offer brands a shared mission and opportunity to thrive in the new age of digital consumers thereby closing the gaps created by Amazon.